Jimmy Nardellos Pepper (Heirloom 80 Days)

 How much does a packet plant: 20-25 foot single row

-Harvest: Using a sharp instrument to cut the peppers from the plant.
+Harvest: Use a sharp instrument to cut the peppers from the plant.
 Pick the first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
-Leave some on to mature, to color and sweeten up.
+Leave some peppers on the plant to mature so they can change color and sweeten up.

-Tips: Pinch off early flowers or tiny fruit on any seedlings before placing them in the ground.
-Plant in fertile, well composted soil.
-It helps to use row cover early in the season giving the plants extra warmth, especially in the north.
+Tips: Pinch-off early flowers or tiny fruit on any seedlings before placing them in the ground.
+The Jimmy Nardellos should be planted in fertile soil and amended with compost if needed.
+It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.